Standard instructions for installing EMAN2/3 on Linux, macOS and WSL2 (Windows)

 Check your account for possible problems

-IF you have conda-forge (or Anaconda if you meet the licensing requirements) installed in your account already, and wish to try setting up EMAN2 as a new environment skip ahead to Configure and update conda.
-This may or may not work without some effort, depending on the age of your install.
+IF you have conda-forge, mini-forge or Anaconda already installed in your account, and wish to try setting up EMAN2 as a new environment skip ahead to Configure and update conda.
+This may or may not work, depending on the age of your previous Anaconda install.

 - Otherwise:

-- If your site has an Anaconda license, you are welcome to use the conda provided by a proper Anaconda/MiniConda installation.
-Using mini-forge, which provides 'conda' and 'mamba' command line tools is (at the time of writing) completely open-source.
+- Note: If your site has an Anaconda license, you are welcome to use the conda provided by a proper Anaconda/MiniConda installation.
+Using mini-forge, which provides 'conda' and 'mamba' command line tools is completely FOSS.
 All EMAN2 dependencies are provided by conda-forge and make no use of the Anaconda mainline repository, so require no licensing agreement (as far as we can determine).

 and follow the prompts.
-When you see Do you wish to update your shell profile to automatically initialize conda?, say no, then move on to the next step.
+When you see Do you wish to update your shell profile to automatically initialize conda?, say yes, then move on to the next step.

 Configure and update conda.